Parsley

 DefinitionThis section has been translated automatically.

-In addition to its use as a greens, the plant is also used as a drug in herbal medicines: Petroselini herba
+In addition to its use as a soup green, the plant is also used as a drug in herbal medicines: Petroselini herba and Petroselini radix.

 General informationThis section has been translated automatically.

 Parsley is a biennial plant with a strong root from which bare, upright stems emerge.
-The dark green leaves at the base of the plant are followed by the stalk and the upper prominent, curly leaves with broad, white sheaths.
-The petals of parsley are greenish-yellow in colour.
-The fruits of the plant are 2.5 to 3 mm high and 1.5 to 2 mm wide, and are egg-shaped.
+The dark green leaves at the base of the plant are followed by the stalk and the upper distinctive, curly leaves with broad, white sheaths.
+The petals of the parsley are greenish-yellow in color.
+The fruits of the plant are 2.5 to 3 mm high and 1.5 to 2 mm wide and are egg-shaped.
 Between their main ribs they are dark brown, the main ribs themselves are light yellow, very thin and protrude clearly.

-Petroselinum crispum is the parent plant of Petroselini herba or radix.
+Petroselinum crispum is the parent plant of Petroselini herba or Petroselini radix.

-Medical use: Petroselinum crispum is the parent plant of Fructus Petroselini of the parsley fruit (also called parsley seed).
+Medicinal use: Petroselinum crispum is the parent plant of Fructus Petroselini the parsley fruit (also known as parsley seed).

 Cosmetic use: Carum Petroselinum seed oil, the parsley seed oil, and Carum Petroselinum extract, the herb extract, are used in cosmetic preparations.